aya-rs/book/src/book/programs/sockets.md

 This example logs IPv4 socket information from a SockOps program.
 The program:

-- checks whether the socket family is `AF_INET`,
+- Checks whether the socket family is `AF_INET`,
-- reads the local address, local port, and current pid from `SockOpsContext`,
+- Reads the local address, local port, and current pid from `SockOpsContext`,
-- logs the operation and returns `1` to indicate success.
+- Logs the operation and returns `1` to indicate success.

 Here's how the eBPF code looks like: